 - Type and age of regulated equipment installed.

-A good safety record may not necessarily mean that you will not see a safety officer.
-Random checks and the interval since the last physical assessment is also factored into the resource allocation process.
-Should you have any questions regarding the assessment or inspection process, please contact us at 1-866-566-7233.
+A good safety record does not necessarily mean that you will not see a safety officer.
+Random checks and the interval since the last physical assessment are also factored into the RAP.
+If you have any questions regarding the assessment or inspection process, please contact us.